 - Wild Oyster Project is calling for more volunteers to help monitor the reintroduction sites at Conwy and Deganwy marina.

-- The team at Talacre Dunes is hoping to get a monthly volunteer day up and running and there will be plenty to do.
-It starts in early July with some practical conservation work on the dunes.
-Use the ticket link to contact them re: future plans.
+- The team at Talacre Dunes has a monthly volunteer day up and running and there will be plenty to do.
+Usually early in the month, use the ticket link to contact them re: future plans.

 - Learn more about just how important seagrass is and what plans are in place for restoration here and elsewhere, by have a read on the Project seagrass pages.

-The second edition of the Pen Llyn A'r Sarnau Special Area of Conservation (SAC) magazine is out, with additions by Living Seas team staff and volunteers and just in time a recap of our thoughts about plastic-free July (in 2019 that was!).
+The second edition of the Pen Llyn A'r Sarnau Special Area of Conservation (SAC) magazine is out, with additions by Living Seas team staff and volunteers.